-

 Objectives

-The Creative Processes curricular unit aims to allow students to acquire knowledge in the aspect of creativity directed to different communication and advertising supports and to develop skills in the identification and application of the Creative Processes necessary for the elaboration of a creative concept and its execution in accordance with the type of work to be developed.
-The objectives of the curricular unit allow students to: O1-Understand the concept of creativity.
-O2-Identify the stages of the creative process O3-Identify and use the main ideas production techniques in the development of communication and advertising projects.
-O4-Application of the stages of the creative process and ideas production techniques to practical projects such as advertising and support related to public relations.
+The Creative Processes course aims to enable students to acquire knowledge in the area of ¿¿creativity directed at different communication and advertising media and develop skills in identifying and applying the Creative Processes necessary to develop a creative concept and its execution according to the type of work to be developed.
+The course objectives enable students to: O1 - Understand the concept of creativity.
+O2 - Identify the stages of the creative process.
+O3 - Identify and use the main idea generation techniques in the development of communication and advertising projects.
+O4 - Apply the stages of the creative process and idea generation techniques to practical projects such as advertising communication pieces and advertisements, as well as to communicaion supports used in public relations.

 -